Samuel Anim

 Research

 I am a student of the processes, complexities and contradictions of political and social change.
 I utilise multi-disciplinary approaches and qualitative inquiry to pursue these themes as they manifest in historical and contemporary cases of democracy and democratisation, development, social conflicts and peacebuilding.
-I focus primarily on Ghana as a first step to understand Africa, more broadly.
+I focus primarily on Ghana as a first step to understanding Africa, more broadly.

 Teaching

-Since the 2021/22 academic year, I have been a seminar tutor for PO107: Introduction to Politics.
+From 2021/22 to the 2023/24 academic years, I was a seminar tutor for PO107: Introduction to Politics.

 Service